samjaninf/OFN-User-Guide---Master/embed-a-group-page.md

 **1\) Contact your local OFN team**

-First of all, you’ll need to contact[your local OFN team](https://openfoodnetwork.org/ofn-local/), and let them know that you want to embed your OFN group page in your own website.
+First of all, you’ll need to contact [your local OFN team](https://openfoodnetwork.org/ofn-local/), and let them know that you want to embed your OFN group page in your own website.
 You’ll need to provide them with your external domain.
 E.g. freerange.com.au so they can grant permission for your website to communicate with OFN.

 **2\) Adding Custom HTML to your website**